 Toronto-based singer, songwriter, and record producer Andre Colquhoun is a man with a striking voice and filmmakers’ vision.

 Both the EP and video are pieces of media that have the power to evoke strong emotion: love, hate, anger, sadness, whatever you’re leaning towards in a particular moment.
-An ability to produce such power content is a promising start for any artist and Cahoun is new on the scene so it seemed like an appropriate time to get to know the man behind the music.
+An ability to produce such powerful content is a promising start for any artist and Colquhoun is new on the scene so it seemed like an appropriate time to get to know the man behind the music.

 Kateryna Topol: You’ve shared that music has always been in the household, when did you decide to take up music professionally?